isc-projects/stork/doc/install.rst

    $ sudo systemctl status isc-stork-server

 By default, the ``Stork Server`` web service is exposed on port 8080 and can be tested using web browser at http://localhost:8080.
+If you want it to listen on a different IP address or port, please change the `STORK_REST_HOST` and `STORK_REST_PORT` variables in the ``/etc/stork/stork.env`` file.

 The ``Stork Server`` can be configured to run behind an HTTP reverse proxy using `Nginx` or `Apache`.
 The ``Stork Server`` package contains an example